 Upon hearing this the Wettlaufer Brothers who were inventors undertook formal research to further develop this idea.

 Using the mining equipment as a crude starting point the brothers developed what is now known as ‘cycloid vibration technology.’
-(CVT) is a unique energy pulse wave created using 3-dimensional vibration.
-As a result of their research and development the Wettlaufer brothers were granted a US patent in 1931.
+(CVT) is a unique energy wave created using specialised 3-dimensional vibration motor and suspension systems.
+As a result of their research and development, the Wettlaufer brothers were granted a US patent in 1931.

 The potential of this life-changing technology was never fully realised until Mr. Owen K. Murphy stumbled onto it in 1948 just after WWII.
 Murphy having served with the Medical Corps during the War envisioned a vast range of products utilising this new technology.